rubyonracetracks/tutorial-rails-rubymn2/03-03-sponsor_index.md

 ```
 * Enter the command "test1".
 All tests should pass.
 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.
+* View the local app in your browser window.
+You should see the list of current sponsors on the home page, and a link to the sponsor index should be in the header.
+The sponsor index page should have the list of current sponsors and the list of past sponsors.
+Cyberdine Systems (most recently updated) should be listed first among the current sponsors on both pages.
+Pan American World Airways (most recently updated) should be listed first among the past sponsors.

 ### Wrapping Up
 * Enter the following commands: